scar197124/Proxuma-lite/README.md

 - 🧠 **Phishing & Scam Detection Signals**
   Identifies patterns commonly found in phishing pages, credential harvesting flows, fake login portals, and prize/lottery scams.

-- 🧬 **Brand Impersonation & Look‑alike Domains**
+- 🧬 **Brand Impersonation & Look-alike Domains**
   Flags punycode, homograph tricks, mixed alphabets, and domains that visually resemble major brands.

 - 🧩 **Redirect & Shortener Awareness**
   Detects redirect parameters, hidden destinations, URL shorteners, and attempts to conceal the final landing page.

-- 🧾 **Structured Findings + Human‑Readable Verdict**
+- 🧾 **Structured Findings + Human-Readable Verdict**
   Every scan produces a summary, verdict, detailed findings, and suggestions written in plain language.

-- 📷 **Local QR Scanner (Browser‑Native)**
+- 📷 **Local QR Scanner (Browser-Native)**
   Uses the browser’s `BarcodeDetector` API (where supported) to decode QR codes locally.
 You can scan via camera or upload a QR image, then analyze the decoded URL with the same engine.

 - 🌓 **Light / Dark Neon UI**
-  Clean, responsive layout designed for both desktop and mobile, with a neon‑accent dark mode and a neutral light mode.
+  Clean, responsive layout designed for both desktop and mobile, with a neon-accent dark mode and a neutral light mode.

 ---